Francesco215/autoregressive_diffusion/README.md

 # Next-Gen Frame Diffusion: Autoregressive and Sample-Efficient
+> [!WARNING]
+> This repository is still in development.
+For now there are no instructions on how to run the code because it is subject to change

 This repository shows an universal and novel way of training diffusion models for video generation and world-modelling-- It generalizes and improves upon all of the previously known methods of video diffusion models and diffusion-based world-modelling

 - Each frame is generated sequencially and can attent to all of its context frames (just like LLMs generate tokens)